palantir/gradle-bowerdeps-plugin/README.md

 7. Adds the task dependencies of the "bower" configuration as dependencies of the default front end build task, e.g. `grunt default

 ## Installing the plugin ##

-Releases of this plugin are hosted at https://bintray.com/palantir/releases/gradle-bowerdeps-plugin.

-Setup the plugin like this:

 ```groovy
 buildscript {